api3m/bitcoin-bankathon-airnode-client/Readme.md

 There are 3 files to read.

-1. [contracts/ExampleClient.sol](https://github.com/37Rb/airnode-client-starter-rsk/blob/main/contracts/ExampleClient.sol) is the smart contract that makes the API request with Airnode.
+1. [contracts/ExampleClient.sol](https://github.com/37Rb/airnode-client-starter-rsk/blob/main/contracts/ExampleClient.sol) is the smart contract that makes API requests to Airnode.
-2. [scripts/setup.js](https://github.com/37Rb/airnode-client-starter-rsk/blob/main/scripts/setup.js) is the script you have to run once to set everything up.
-It uses Airnode Admin to prepare everything.
+2. [scripts/setup.js](https://github.com/37Rb/airnode-client-starter-rsk/blob/main/scripts/setup.js) is the script you run once to set everything up.
+It uses Airnode Admin.
-3. [scripts/make-request.js](https://github.com/37Rb/airnode-client-starter-rsk/blob/main/scripts/make-request.js) is the script that triggers a single Airnode request.
+3. [scripts/make-request.js](https://github.com/37Rb/airnode-client-starter-rsk/blob/main/scripts/make-request.js) is the script that triggers an Airnode request.
 You can run it repeatedly to call different APIs.

 ### Call More APIs

 Out of the box, make-request.js calls the "Get Banks" API from the [Banco Hipotecario Open Bank Project sandbox](https://obp-apiexplorer.bancohipotecario.com.sv/).
-You can call [additional Bitcoin Bankathon APIs](https://api3.org/results?search=bankathon) by replacing the code near the top of make-request.js where it says `Copy/paste API examples from the Readme here!!!` with these examples.
+You can call [additional Bitcoin Bankathon APIs](https://api3.org/results?search=bankathon) by replacing the code near the top of make-request.js where it says `Copy/paste API examples from the Readme here!!!` with the different examples here.

-#### Open Bank Project > Get Banks
+#### Open Bank Project : Get Banks

 ```javascript
 const apiProviderId = "0xc6323485739cdf4f1073c1b21bb21a8a5c0a619ffb84dd56c4f4454af2802a40";